osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 The edit screen for a project has the following fields:

-  - **Short description**: a description of the Project that shows up in the tease.
-  - **Thumbnail**: an image representing the Project that shows up in the teaser
   - **Website URL**: If your project already has it’s content on an external website, you can enter the link here.
 Visitors will be taken directly to that site when they click on the Project.
   - **Content**: the content that shows on the Project’s page (see [Page Sections](using-site.md#page-sections) for more information).
 The following types of sections are available to add to the page:
     - **Image**: an uploaded image